arevlo-flow/claude-code-workflows/plugins/arevlo-dev/commands/resolve.md

 [File 1 of 2] README.md
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-📍 Context: Documentation update for new command names
+📍 Context: Documentation update for dev scripts

 HEAD VERSION (Your changes):
-npm run dev:workflows   # Workflows (port 3000)
+npm run dev:api    # API server (port 3000)
-npm run dev:facilities  # Facilities (port 3001)
+npm run dev:web    # Web client (port 3001)

-INCOMING VERSION (Their changes): npm run dev:workflows   # Workflows x Facilities (port 3000)
+INCOMING VERSION (Their changes): npm run dev        # Combined dev server (port 3000)

 What would you like to do?
 1. Keep HEAD - use your updated command names